DUNE-DAQ/daq-buildtools/docs/README.md

-_JCF, Apr-6-2022: this feature branch is currently undergoing changes, so the instructions may not work as advertised_

 _JCF, Feb-15-2022: These instructions are for early testers of Spack installations of the DUNE DAQ packages.
 For the regular daq-buildtools instructions, please go [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
 If you're performing these tests no nightly releases are yet available, and the only frozen release available is dunedaq-v2.9.0_